rutun7/ai-market-intelligence-platform/README.md

 ## Example Query

 ```
-What happened to Qualcomm over the past 4 months?
+What happened to qualcomm over the past 4 months?
 ```

 ## Platform Output